Retinal vs retinol: why it’s stronger and how to use it

 Profiles: who should (and should not) use it

-If you have had urticaria or dermatitis with retinol or tretinoin, avoid retinal as well.
-Retinoid allergies are usually class-specific.
-Opt for stabilised vitamin C or niacinamide instead.
+pdIf you have had urticaria or dermatitis triggered by retinol or tretinoin, avoid retinal as well.
+Allergies to retinoids tend to be class-specific.
+Consider stabilised vitamin C or niacinamide instead for anti-ageing benefits.

 Medik8 Crystal Retinal: which one to choose